-Heritage Day is celebrated every year on September 24th and celebrates the heritage and roots of South Africa.
-The culture of this continent is so diverse that it is called the Rainbow Nation.
+Heritage Day is celebrated every year on September 24th and celebrates the heritage and cultural roots of South Africa.
+The culture of this country is so diverse that it is called the Rainbow Nation.
 A huge number of nationalities live here, which differ in skin color and traditions.
 To emphasize the originality of South African culture, Heritage Day was established.

 - Every year on September 24, South Africans gather at the tomb of King Shaka, an important person in the history of South Africa.

 - In 1995, there was an attempt to recognize the day of the memory of Shaka as an official holiday.
 As a result, Heritage Day appeared.

 - South Africa has 10 World Heritage Sites recognized by the United Nations.

 The symbol of the holiday is a picnic, so organize fun gatherings with friends in the braai style.
 Read more about South Africa; the history of this country is filled with dramatic events.
 Share your thoughts about the holiday on social networks, this is an interesting topic for conversation.

 Heritage Day is observed on September 24 each year.